OngoingWarehouse/.github/profile/README.md

 Welcome to Ongoing WMS' page on Github.

-This page should be used in combination with the developer resources found at https://developer.ongoingwarehouse.com/.
+This page should be used in conjunction with the developer resources at https://developer.ongoingwarehouse.com/.